 What are the benefits of virtual card numbers?

 Simply put, virtual card numbers can make online shopping easier and more secure.

 They add another layer of protection to your credit card account in case a site where your credit card number is stored is ever compromised.
 And they can give you extra confidence if you’re making a purchase at a website you haven’t used before.
 So you know if something does happen, your actual card number is protected.

 And instead of reentering your actual card number each time you check out, you can use virtual card numbers to auto-fill payment information to save you time.

 While virtual cards are great in most situations, they do have some limitations.

 This could apply to situations involving will-call tickets, hotel reservations and pickup orders.
 There might be similar issues with in-store returns, too.
 If one of these situations applies to your purchase, it may help to reach out to the company before buying.

-Not only are they convenient, virtual card numbers are one way you can protect yourself from credit card fraud.
-And they also can help limit how much information is accessible to fraudsters if your information is stolen in a phishing scam or a data breach.
+Not only are they convenient, but virtual card numbers are one way you can help protect yourself from credit card fraud.
+And they also can help limit how much information is accessible to fraudsters if your information is compromised in a phishing scam or a data breach.
 But virtual card numbers can’t do everything.
 So always be careful when sharing your personal information online—and consider these ways to avoid scams.

 If easier and safer online shopping is a must-have for you, then virtual card numbers could be worth a closer look.
 If you’re a Capital One card customer, you can add the Eno browser extension and start using virtual card numbers today.